-As a high altitude snowmobiler, I am familiar with the problems one faces riding in the mountains.
-We face our challenges more easily when friends and those of like interest surround us.
-When we all work together to make it happen.
-So it is with kids, when they have a loving family, surrounded by friends and adults to care about them, they can flourish.
+As a high-altitude snowmobiler, I am familiar with the problems one faces riding in the mountains.
+We meet our challenges more easily when friends and those of like interest surround us.
+When we all work together to make it happen, so it is with kids, when they have a loving family, surrounded by friends and adults to care about them, they can flourish.
 However, what happens when they are not?
 Some of these kids have faced abuse-either verbal or physical; others are growing up in poverty and do not have the opportunities of other kids.
 Still, others have negative situations from friends, parents, including stress, isolation.
 These issues make the positive aspects of asset building very difficult to get through.
 What is an approach that we can make to help move them towards their full potential?

-- Spending two or more hours a day alone at home without an adult.
+- I am spending two or more hours a day alone at home without an adult.

-- Watching three or more hours of television a day.
+- You are watching three or more hours of television a day.

 - Going to or having parties where alcohol is present with kids around or allowing kids to go to parties where drinking alcohol is present.